catharinadepari/essay/README.md

 <br>

 #### B. Data Flows Between Client and Server<br>
-The data used by the wed developer come from the two nonprofit organizations' own studies and other resources which are linked to the web.
+The data used by the wed developer come from the two nonprofit organizations' studies and other resources which are linked to the web.
 These data include:<br>
 - the *Federal Onshore Oil and Gas Leasing Reform Act of 1987 100th Congress (1987-1988)* <https://www.congress.gov/bill/100th-congress/house-bill/2851> to support the author's argument that the leasing system on land for oil and gas drilling was very outdated.<br>

 - the *spatial distribution of federal oil and gas leases* comprising of those leased for minimum bid ($2 per acre), those leased noncompetitively (below $2 per acre), and leased under Trump administration.